Euclidean-Norm-Induced Schatten-p Quasi-Norm Regularization for Low-Rank Tensor Completion and Tensor Robust Principal Component Analysis: Introduction

 Besides LRTC, tensor robust principal component analysis (TRPCA) is another important problem of tensor recovery.
-TRPCA is a generalization of robust PCA \cite{de2001robust,ding2006r,RPCAcandes11,shang2017bilinear,haeffele2019structured} and aims to decompose a noisy tensor to the sum of a low-rank tensor and a sparse tensor.
-Many recent works on TRPCA can be found in \cite{anandkumar2016tensor,lu2016tensor,8000407,zheng2019mixed,lu2019tensor,wang2020robust}.
-For example, Lu et al. \cite{lu2019tensor} defined a new tensor nuclear norm based on the $t$-product \cite{kilmer2011factorization} of tensors and provided sufficient conditions for exact recovery.
+TRPCA is a generalization of robust PCA \citep{de2001robust,ding2006r,RPCAcandes11,haeffele2019structured,8701558} and aims to decompose a noisy tensor to the sum of a low-rank tensor and a sparse tensor.
+Many recent works on TRPCA can be found in \citep{anandkumar2016tensor,lu2016tensor,8000407,goldfarb2014robust,zheng2019mixed,lu2019tensor,wang2020robust}.
+For example, \citet{lu2019tensor} defined a new tensor nuclear norm based on the $t$-product \citep{kilmer2011factorization} of tensors and provided sufficient conditions for exact recovery.
 Notice that these TRPCA algorithms have high computational costs on large-scale data.
-If we take advantage of factorization model (e.g. \cite{anandkumar2016tensor}) for fast TRPCA, we need to estimate the rank.
-In addition, one may use sharper rank proxies like the Schatten-$p$ quasi-norm \cite{MC_ShattenP_AAAI125165} to achieve higher recovery accuracy if it can be handled efficiently.
+One approach to reducing the computational costs is using low-rank factorization, which, however, requires the estimation of rank.